Helping Your Child Eat During Cancer Treatment

 Eggs, 1 large egg: 80 calories, 6 grams of protein

-• Add chopped, hard-boiled eggs to salads and dressings, vegetables, casseroles, and creamed meats.
+• Chop or hard-boil and add to salads, dressings, vegetables, casseroles, and creamed meats.

 • Add extra eggs or egg whites to quiches, pancake and French toast batter, or scrambled eggs and omelets.